upbound/docs/content/development-extensions/vscode-extensions.md

 <!-- KCL -->

-To install the KCL extension, search for KCL in your extensions search bar in VSCode or go to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=kcl.kcl-vscode-extension).
+To install the KCL extension, search for KCL in your extensions search bar in Visual Studio Code or go to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=kcl.kcl-vscode-extension).

 <!-- /KCL -->